perrygeo/pyimpute/README.md

 1. Loading spatial data
 	* Easiest method: import table containing training observations with both explanatory and response variables.
 	    * User inputs explanatory rasters, observation vector dataset, response columns

-	* Use python-rasters-stats to grab the data from explanatory rasters
+	* Alternate method: perform random stratified sampling on a response data and generate training data from rasters

-	* Use pandas/numpy to construct arrays: explanatory variables vs. obs and response variable vs. observations
+	* Another alternate method: Use python-rasters-stats to grab the data from explanatory rasters using point data

 2. Fit a classification or regression model
 	* Leverage scikit-learn classifiers or regressors